 Apache CXF is an open source services framework designed to build and develop services using front-end programming APIs.
-Variety of protocols such as SOAP, XML/HTTP, RESTful HTTP, or CORBA and of transports such as HTTP, JMS or JBI is possible.
+Protocols such as SOAP, XML/HTTP, RESTful HTTP, or CORBA and of transports such as HTTP, JMS or JBI are possible.